 When you hear the term classical liberal, it’s generally used to talk about Libertarians today.
-Even though Libertarians are right-wing, center-right depending on what type of Libertarian they are.
-And Liberals are left-wing, the center-left on the American political spectrum.
+Even though Libertarians are right-wing, center-right.
+(Depending on what type of Libertarian they are) And Liberals are center-left in America (compared with Conservatives) on the American political spectrum.

-Because that’s what so-called Modern Liberals are.
-It’s Social Democrats who have built their philosophy around the state.
+People who are called modern liberals, are actually Social Democrats, who have built their philosophy around the state.
 And what the state can do for the people and tend to be skeptical about what the people can do for themselves.
 And want a big state to be there to take care of everyone so no one get’s left behind.

 Liberalism is in favor of the individual and empowering people to be able to do everything that they can for themselves and is against big government.
 Big government being government that tries to do too much for the individual.
 Or trying to run their life and even protecting people from themselves.

 Liberals and I’m one of them believe that the individual should be able to live their own life as they see fit.
 As long as they aren’t hurting innocent people with what they are doing.
 Because we know ourselves and our own lives better than government.
 And have to do deal with the consequences of our own decisions.
 Liberals believe in both economic and personal freedom that one is not worth much without the other.

 Today we now have so-called Progressives who are paternalists who not only believe in the welfare state, but prohibition as well.
-As we see with these bans on soft drinks to use as examples.
-To go along with tobacco and other products.
+As we see with these bans on soft drinks.
+(To use as examples) To go along with tobacco and other products.
 These people aren’t Liberals even in a modern sense and not even Progressives.
 But paternalists who believe they know better how individuals should live their own lives and they have a right to believe that, but they aren’t Liberals.

 But Willkie wasn’t against government, but believed that government should be there to serve us not run our lives.
-Do for us what we can’t do for ourselves, that government get’s it’s power from us, not that it decides what we can do with our own lives.
+Do for us what we can’t do for ourselves, that government get’s its power from us, not that it decides what we can do with our own lives.